Alexandru101/Cpp-Projects/CGPA Calculator/readme.md

 }
 ```

-## step 3
+## step 3: Defining the Data Structure
-Creating a struct that will hold the required variables for the user such as courseName, grade and creditHours.
+- Creating a struct that will hold the required variables for the user such as courseName, grade and creditHours.
 Essentially we can use this to create copies for each individual course the user has took.
 ```
 struct coursesData {
 	std::string courseName;